ianspetnagel/Deep-Learning-5-Learning-Rate-Optimization/README.md

 This project deals with Learning Rate Optimization where I use the ADAM, Dropout, and Batch Normalization algorithms.

 --> ADAM is very popular and uses indidual parameter learning rates.
-Combines Momentum and RMS Prop alogorthms.
+Combines Momentum and RMSProp optimization alogorthms.

 --> Dropout helps prevent overfitting.
 Randomly zero out the outputs of neurons in a layer (except the last layer)